truong-bui/AsyncLoadingScreen/README.md

 ![background-settings](https://user-images.githubusercontent.com/1840964/92411337-a0d2f600-f171-11ea-8960-9c15f54bd62a.png)

 ## Tip Widget
-Just some advice texts that will be shown randomly for players to read while waiting for a new level loaded.
+Just some useful texts that will be shown randomly for players to have something to look at while waiting for a new level loaded.

 - Tip Widget Settings: